 - General Chemistry with lab

 - Biology with lab

 - Physics with lab

 In addition, one year of math is usually strongly recommended and is required at some schools.
 Some health profession graduate schools have additional requirements; e.g., Calculus and Biochemistry.
 The veterinary schools are notorious for having unusual and varied requirements (e.g., Microbiology, Anatomy & Physiology).

-Important Note: The AAMC (American Association of Medical Colleges) has been reviewing the content of the MCAT and they tentatively plan to administer a new exam as early as 2015.
+Important Note: The AAMC (American Association of Medical Colleges) has been reviewing the content of the MCAT and begining in spring 2015 will administer an new MCAT.
 This updated MCAT will cover the above mentioned topics but will also examine basic knowledge of 1) Biochemistry and 2) Statistics.
 Therefore a course in each of these areas is strongly recommended.

-Tentatively, the new MCAT exam will also examine concepts relating to the behavioral and socio-cultural determinants of health care, so during your career, we suggest you consider taking a sociology course and a psychology course.
-As plans for the 2015 MCAT solidify, we will update you.
+The 2015 MCAT exam will also examine concepts relating to the behavioral and socio-cultural determinants of health care, so during your career, we suggest you consider taking a sociology course and a psychology course.
+For further details on whats on the MCAT2015 Exam visit AAMC/MCAT